hlorus/CAD_Sketcher/docs/user_interface.md

 Gizmos are used to display constraints.
 There are specific gizmo types for the three dimensional constraints, angle, distance and diameter.

-To interact with the settings of a constraint click it's gizmo to open a menu.
+To interact with the settings of a constraint click its gizmo to open a menu.
 ![!Dimensional Gizmos](images/dimensional_gizmos.png){align=left style="height:300px; width:calc(65% - 1em); object-fit:cover;"}
 ![!Constraint Menu](images/constraint_menu.png){align=right style="height:300px; width:calc(35% - 1em); object-fit:cover;"}